 The other major difference was the provision of volunteer orientations online.
-This year saw 38% of metro organisations providing online orientations.
-This is significantly down from 75% in 2018 but is still much higher than regional at just 10% (down from 25% from the previous year).
+This year saw 31% of metro organisations providing online orientations which was down from 38% last year.
+This is significantly down from 75% in 2018.
+This year 11% of regional participants stated they used online orientations which is up 1% from last year and was 25% in 2018.
 Rural health services are still not providing any online orientations for their volunteers.
 This was not surprising given the level of recruitment by our rural participants.
 With our metropolitan and regional participants recruiting larger numbers and given the level of administration that is required, it wasn't surprising to see that they would seek to lighten their load and encourage more online orientation.
 With more people having access to computers, tablets and mobile phones, there may be opportunity for all cohorts to increase the use of online orientation in future.
+Given that this report is being written during the Covid19 Pandemic and the required increase in online activities for work and social interactions, it will be very interesting to see the impact of this on future orientations for volunteers working in health.

-This year also saw another anomaly in the 'Other' category showing our rural health services with a staggering 30% stating they used other forms of orientation.
+In 2019 we noticed an anomaly in the 'Other' category showing our rural health services with a staggering 30% stating they used other forms of orientation.
 When reviewing the individual answers for this question there were some organisations who outsource their volunteer orientation to an external education provider, with whom they had worked to ensure the orientation outlined the expectations for volunteers working in health.

-The LOHVE Network are always keen to learn from what is working best and it may be interesting to gain a clearer understanding of what 'structure' looks like, particularly in regard to processes and systems and whether orientations are scheduled based on need, numbers or by regular timelines.
+The LOHVE Network members are always keen to learn from what is working best and it may be interesting to gain a clearer understanding of what 'structure of health volunteer orientations' looks like, particularly in regard to processes and systems and whether orientations are scheduled based on need, numbers or by regular timelines.